Jack’s been in touch with his HO scale layout 13×8.

 Thanks for looking and thanks to Alistair for the blog.
 It’s been great to follow along and see what others are doing.

-A huge thanks to Jack – wonderful pics and a wonderful narrative too.
+A huge thanks to Jack for sharing HO scale layout 13×8 – wonderful pics and a wonderful narrative too.

 That’s all for today folks.